gmiak/vlinux_project/README.md

 - Implementation

       * The server is builded with Node.js (Express).
-The server is builded           throw away docker container and the image is located at [bthloggen-           server](https://hub.docker.com/repository/docker/gmiak/bthloggen-server).
+The server is builded throw away docker container and the image is located at [bthloggen-server](https://hub.docker.com/repository/docker/gmiak/bthloggen-server).

       * code: